 This fennel and apple coleslaw is creamy with a good hint of sweetness, lots of crunchy spicy candied almonds and crisp apples and fennel.
 Eat this alongside a fish or turkey burger and you will be happy.
 Take this to a family picnic, and everybody will be happy.
 Make this and invite me over and I’ll be happy too

 - ¼ cup sugar

 - Salt and pepper

-- Toast almonds in a dry frying pan for 5 minutes, or until fragrant
+- Toast the almonds in a dry frying pan for 5 minutes, or until they are fragrant

-- Add water, sugar, salt and pepper and stir.
-Continue to stir occasionally until water has evaporated.
-Remove from heat.
+- Add the water, sugar, salt and pepper and stir.
+Continue to stir occasionally until the water has evaporated.
+Remove the pan from the heat.
 Using a spoon, break up any almonds that have stuck together.
 Continue to stir almonds ever 2 minutes until they are cool.

 - Combine all dressing ingredients together and set aside.

 - Toss fennel and apple with the dressing and top with the candied almonds.
 You can use the fennel fronds as garnish too :)